 • weak immunity from the first days of life;

-• the birth of a child before the established obstetric dates;
+• birth of a child earlier than expected obstetric terms;

-• poor living conditions: indoor pollution, dampness, mustiness, mold damage;
+• poor living conditions: dirty premises, dampness, mustiness, mold damage;

 • smoking parents;

-• being close to relatives and friends who attend school and preschool institutions and can potentially be carriers of the infection.
+• being close to relatives and friends who attend school and preschool institutions and could potentially be carriers of infection.

 Types and forms